Githa Hariharan has written novels, short fiction and essays over the last three and a half decades.

 Hariharan has, over the years, been a cultural commentator through her essays, lectures and activism.
+She was a founding trustee of the Indian Writers Forum from 2015 to 2022.
 In 1995, Hariharan challenged the Hindu Minority and Guardianship Act as discriminatory against women.
 The case, Githa Hariharan and Another vs. Reserve Bank of India and Another, led to a landmark Supreme Court judgment in 1999 on guardianship.

 “An outstanding writer.”
 J.M.
 Coetzee